marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 To me knowing what tasks someone is working on and assuring that it is delivered on time is management.
-Checking how many emails are sent is micromanagement, checking a detail that is irelevant unless your job description is to write and send as many emails as possible.
+Checking how many emails are sent is micromanagement, checking a detail that is irrelevant unless your job description is to write and send as many emails as possible.

 Some features in Peak encourage micromanagement even if the automated